kongware/ftor/README.md

 add(2) (3); // 5
 add(2) (true); // throws
 ```
 Please note that the optional names in function type signatures denoted by the `name ::` pattern are assigned to each lambda of the corresponding sequence.
-This is extremely helpful for debugging a codebase with hundreds of such functions.
+This is extremely helpful for debugging a codebase with hundreds of otherwise anonymous functions.

 ### Strict Function Call Arity